MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 29. What is the average gross profit for each purchase type?
 30. How many different car versions were sold in the US?
 31. What is the distribution of car prices in the US for January 2016?
-32. What is the highest car price in each country
+32. What is the highest car price in each country?
 33. Which purchase type is most commonly used in each country?
 34. Which car model generated the highest gross profit in Germany?
 35. How many sales transactions were made for each car model in the US?
 36. What is the total gross profit for each car model in the dataset?
 37. Which country had the highest average sales for the car models sold?
-38. what is the most sold car Model in each country
+38. what is the most sold car Model in each country?
 39. What was the most common purchase type for Model S in Germany?
 40. What is the total gross profit generated from each car version in the US?
 41. How many sales transactions were made for each car version in the US?
 42. What was the most popular car model in terms of sales volume?
 43. How does the average price vary for different purchase types in the US?
 44. What is the monthly gross profit for each month?
-45. Calculating the average car price and gross profit
+45. What is the average car price and gross profit?
-46. Calculating the standard deviation of price and gross profits
+46. What is the standard deviation of price and gross profits?
 47. Is there a correlation between car price and gross profit?